How to comply with the EU and UK REACH chemical regulations when using, making, selling or importing chemicals in the UK and in the EU.

 You’ll need to take certain actions to access the EU or EEA and UK markets.

 NI businesses moving goods to and from the EU can continue to use EU REACH.

 GB importers need to submit some information on the substances they source from NI in quantities of one tonne or more.
 They must submit this information within 300 days of the end of the transition period.

 EU REACH registrations held by GB-based businesses have been carried across directly into UK REACH, legally ‘grandfathering’ the registrations into the new regime.

-GB-based holders of existing EU REACH registrations need to complete the ‘grandfathering’ process by providing basic information to the Health and Safety Executive (HSE) by 30 April 2021.
-You need to submit this information using the UK REACH IT system, ‘Comply with UK REACH’.
+GB-based holders of existing EU REACH registrations needed to complete the ‘grandfathering’ process by providing basic information to the Health and Safety Executive (HSE) by 30 April 2021 using the UK REACH system ‘Comply with UK REACH’.

 EU held registrations: GB downstream users

 GB downstream users (who do not hold an EU REACH registration) currently importing chemicals from an EU or EEA country need to ensure the substances they purchase are covered by a valid UK REACH registration.

 Businesses that relied on a registration held by an EU or EEA-based company before 1 January 2021 can continue importing substances as they did before.
 However, they will need to make sure that the chemical is registered for UK REACH purposes.
 Find out how GB downstream users can notify the HSE using a Downstream User Import Notification (DUIN) of their intention to continue importing substances from the EU or EEA by 27 October 2021.

 A new registration must then be submitted to the HSE within 2, 4 or 6 years of 28 October 2021.
 Alternatively, GB downstream users can encourage their EU or EEA supplier to appoint a GB-based Only Representative (OR), or change their source to a GB registered supplier.